ericrowan/.dotfiles/README.md

 I like Fish, you may not.
 That doesn't make you a bad person.

 - Change default shell to Fish: `chsh -s /usr/local/bin/fish`
-- Import custom Terminal theme.
-I like [this one](https://github.com/mdo/ocean-terminal).
+- Import custom Terminal theme if you like, or use the one provided.

 ### 8. Configure symlinks